During our last visit to Vietnam, our projects director was lucky enough to be asked to visit the Save Vietnam’s Wildlife (SVW) rescue facility.

-Each year they rescue hundreds of pangolins from the cruel and illegal wildlife trade.
-Pangolins are the most trafficked animals in the world and without organisations some as SVW, they could go extinct.
+Each year Save Vietnam’s Wildlife rescues hundreds of pangolins from the cruel and illegal wildlife trade.
+Pangolins are the most trafficked mammals in the world and without organisations like SVW, they could go extinct.
 The dedicated team work night and day to help pangolins that often arrive traumatised, severely dehydrated and injured, providing them with the unique care that gives them a fighting chance of recovery.

-Since this visit Wild Welfare have sponsored Save Vietnam’s Wildlife to become members of Species360, an organisation dedicated to systematically gathering and sharing zoological information about animals in captive collections.
-This comprehensive database gives members resources to strengthen conservation-oriented research, collection planning, and decision-making process for the animals they care for.
-Critical when caring for endangered species!
+Since this visit, Wild Welfare has sponsored Save Vietnam’s Wildlife to become members of Species360, an organisation dedicated to systematically gathering and sharing zoological information about animals in captive collections.
+This comprehensive database gives members the resources to strengthen conservation-oriented research, collection planning, and decision-making processes for the animals they care for – critical when caring for endangered species!

-A huge thanks to their team who made our visit so enjoyable!
+A huge thanks to the Save Vietnam’s Wildlife team who made our visit so enjoyable!